 Video clips that were later posted on social media show a locksmith picking the lock of Phuong-Lan’s apartment while a group of uniformed men stand around.
+Civil rights during the pandemic are widely ignored.
 Once the door is opened, they burst in, grab the woman and pull her outside with her arms bent behind her back.
 As she loudly protests, one can also hear a child screaming.

-In one scene that has gone viral, the victim is held down on a chair out on the street by several men, her arms twisted.
-A uniformed man sticks what looks like a cotton swab up her nose.
+In one scene of the civil rights breach that has gone viral, the victim is held down on a chair out on the street by several men, her arms twisted.
+A uniformed man sticks what looks like a cotton swab up her nose, the testing routine we often see during the pandemic.
+Human right activists are criticising this particular event as a breach of her civil rights.

 Phuong-Lan, on the other hand, told reporters that she did participate in the community testing the first time.
 But because there were so many people there, she was afraid that she might catch the virus.
 So she bought her own test kits and has been testing herself at home.
 She also said a test team did come to her apartment recently and tested her, and that the result was negative.
 According to Phuong-Lan, on September 28 she was in the middle of teaching a yoga class online when she heard people knocking on the door; she said she could not hear what they were saying.
 Before she was able to respond, the men broke in.
-She later posted a video on Facebook that she took as the men entered her apartment.
+She later posted a video on Facebook that she took as the men entered her apartment and, according to human right activists, breached her civil rights.

 The party secretary for Thuan An City in Binh Duong Province, Huynh Thi Thanh-Phuong, said her office was told by Vinh Phu district authorities they were concerned that Phuong-Lan might be an F0 case (identified positive case) because she had not participated in the community testing for several days.
 That prompted them to come to her apartment.
-And when she did not open the door, they had to break in.
+When she did not open the door, they ignored her civil rights and broke in.

 Thanh-Phuong did not explain why or when the locksmith was hired.
-In a news article which has been removed from the site (but was screen-captured by readers), the party secretary reportedly said that “while the whole political system is stretched to its limits fighting Covid-19, not every law can be adhered to as we try to prevent the spread of the disease.”
-In other words, the law could be justifiably suspended in the name of public safety.
+In a news article which has been removed from the site (but was screen-captured by readers and human right activists), the party secretary reportedly said that “while the whole political system is stretched to its limits fighting the pandemic, not every law can be adhered to as we try to prevent the spread of the disease.”
+In other words, civil rights could be justifiably suspended in the name of public safety.

 Tuoi Tre Online, one of the largest newspapers in Vietnam, ran a story titled “Authorities break into home to force testing: Human rights violated.”